 Covered Cancer definition

 Covered Cancer means Cancer occurring more than 90 days after the later of the Issue Date and the latest Commencement Date of this Policy.
-For this purpose, a Cancer is regarded as having occurred when it has been investigated, diagnosed or treated or when its signs or symptoms have manifested which will cause an ordinary prudent person to seek diagnosis, care or treatment.
+For this purpose, a Cancer has occurred when it has been investigated, diagnosed or treated or when its signs or symptoms have manifested which will cause an ordinary prudent person to seek diagnosis, care or treatment.
 In the event of any conflict or discrepancy of opinions relating to the signs or symptoms of a Cancer and their manifestation between a Registered Medical Practitioner or Surgeon and the Insured, we will adopt and follow the Registered Medical Practitioner or Surgeon’s professional opinion.

 Covered Cancer means a malignant tumour characterised by the uncontrolled growth of malignant cells and the invasion of tissue.
 This includes leukaemia but excludes any of the following: